RazorPi/Arithmetic_Formatter/README.md

 # Arithmetic_Formatter
-This is the first test on the Scientific Computaton with Python cert by Free Code Camp.
+This is the first test on the Scientific Computation with Python cert by Free Code Camp.

 ##NOTE FROM THE AUTHOR: